sayyadirfanali/pilaf/README.md

 ```

 ### Object Patterns
-object patterns work just like array patterns, but take objects as patterns.
+Object patterns work just like array patterns, but take objects as patterns.

 ```javascript